goshevs/parallelize/README.md

 Although a fairly large number of commands in Stata are internally parallelized, the speed of execution of specific algorithms such as bootstrapping, jackknifing and imputation could be accelerated by utilizing a computing cluster.
-The aim of `parallelize` is to help researchers in parallelizing their analyses and submitting jobs directly from their local copy of Stata to the Linux computing cluster at Boston College (and potentially any cluster running Torque(PBS)).
+The aim of package `parallelize` is to help researchers in parallelizing their analyses and submitting jobs directly from their local copy of Stata to the Linux computing cluster at Boston College (and potentially any cluster running Torque(PBS)).

-Installation
+## Installation
----

-To load `parallelize`, include the following line in your do file:
+To load package `parallelize`, include the following line in your do file:

 ```
 qui do "https://raw.githubusercontent.com/goshevs/parallelize/master/assets/stataScripts/parallelize.ado"